Subpopulation-Specific Synthetic EHR for Better Mortality Prediction: Related Work

-\textbf{Preprocessing approaches} are data-centered approaches, which alter the training set itself, prior to model training.
+Preprocessing approaches are data-centered approaches, which alter the training set itself, before model training.
 These are the simplest methods for dealing with imbalanced data.
-Under-sampling techniques remove samples from the majority class\cite{rahman_addressing_2013}.
-Mani and Zhang \cite{mani2003knn} proposed an approach that uses a KNN classifier to select and remove majority class samples furthest from the minority class samples.
-Chawala et al. \cite{chawla_smote_2002} introduced the Synthetic Minority Over-Sampling Technique (SMOTE), upon which variations of the approach have been suggested \cite{kovacs_smote-variants_2019}.
+Under-sampling techniques remove samples from the majority class \cite{rahman_addressing_2013}.
+Chawala et al. \cite{chawla_smote_2002} introduced the Synthetic Minority Over-Sampling Technique (SMOTE), upon which variations of the approach have been suggested \cite{kovacs2019smote}.